Skip to content

 Fullscreen owns the GPU’s swap chain, so frames go straight to the display.
 Borderless looks identical but routes every frame through Windows’ Desktop Window Manager, which composites it with everything else on your desktop first.
 DWM compositing costs GPU time and adds latency.
 Pick borderless only if you stream and need OBS to capture without a fullscreen handoff.

 The other case is the post-update stutter.
-If your FPS was fine yesterday and Valorant now stutters after an overnight Windows update, that’s almost always Vanguard.
-A Windows update changes the kernel surface, and the first boot afterward can leave Vanguard half-loaded.
+If FPS was fine yesterday and Valorant now stutters after an overnight Windows update, that’s almost always Vanguard left half-loaded.

-The fix is mechanical.
+The fix is mechanical, and it commonly follows a Windows 24H2 cumulative update.
 Reboot, wait for Vanguard’s tray shield to appear, then launch the game.
 If the stutter’s gone, you’re done.
-If not, uninstall Vanguard from Settings → Apps → Riot Vanguard → Uninstall and launch Valorant — the launcher reinstalls Vanguard cleanly, and we hit this exact case on the RTX 2060 after a 24H2 cumulative.
+If not, uninstall Vanguard from Settings → Apps → Riot Vanguard → Uninstall and launch Valorant, which reinstalls Vanguard cleanly.

 #Bottom Line